Eslam-Medhat/scb/README.md

 ## Authentication Approach

-We use Playwright's storage state feature to save and reuse authentication state.
+Using Playwright's storage state feature to save and reuse authentication state.

 This means:
 - Login happens once during setup